Prairies & Lakes Region Week of May 22, 2024

 Grapevine

 GOOD.
-Water clear; 62 degrees; 9.62 feet above pool.
+Water clear; 62 degrees; 9.12 feet above pool.
+Fishing patterns are holding steady as the water levels continue to be high.
 White bass are good in 14-15 feet of water with shiny lures bounced of the bottom.
 Birds are leading the way to fish.
 Catfish are mixed in with the white bass.
 Launch from the high water ramp at Katie’s Wood Park.
 Report by Omar Cotter, Luck O’ the Irish Fishing Guide Service.

 Hawkins

 SLOW.
 Water slightly stained.
-70 degrees.
-Black bass will chase small streamers and top waters above and around grass.
+72 degrees.
+Black bass are challenging around grass and brush.
+Try dropping baits at the edge of grass and slow moving streamers.
 Bead heads will tempt bream and bass.
-Make long casts as the water is clear.
+Bream will be on beds and easy to spot, remember they can see you too.
 Report by Guide Alex Guthrie, Fly Fish Fork Guide Service.

 Jacksonville